Reviews11 min read

 What Is Betterment, Anyway?

-Betterment launched in 2010, making it one of the original robo-advisors in the U.S. market.
-Founded by Jon Stein in New York, the company was built on a simple premise: most people don't need a human financial advisor for straightforward investing — they need a disciplined, low-cost system that removes emotion from the equation.
-Honestly, that premise still holds up pretty well 15+ years later.
+Betterment launched back in 2010, which makes it one of the pioneers in the robo-advisor space.
+Jon Stein founded the company in New York on a pretty straightforward premise: most people don't actually need a human financial advisor for basic investing — they just need a disciplined, low-cost system that takes emotion out of the equation.
+And honestly?
+That idea still holds up 15+ years later.

-By 2026, Betterment manages over $45 billion in assets and has become something of a benchmark in the automated investing space.
-It's a registered investment advisor (RIA) with the SEC, which matters from a credibility standpoint — they're not some startup with a flashy app and zero regulatory oversight.
+By 2026, Betterment's managing over $45 billion in assets and has become something of a benchmark in the automated investing world.
+They're registered with the SEC as an investment advisor (RIA), which matters because it means they're actually regulated, not just some flashy app with zero accountability.

-(Fun fact: Betterment was initially rejected by investors who thought the whole "automated investing" concept was too niche.
-Those investors probably think about that a lot now.)
+(Quick sidebar: Betterment actually got rejected by early investors who thought the whole "robo-advisor" concept was too niche.
+Those investors probably think about that rejection a lot now.)

 📘 The Complete Budget System $4.99